lambasoft/Medoo/README.md

 > The Lightest PHP database framework to accelerate development

+Edited by Lambasoft to better support Stored Procedures

 ## Features

 * **Lightweight** - Less than 100 KB, portable with only one file